PlaidCloud/website/content/en/docs/tasks/manage-kubernetes-objects/declarative-config.md

 ---
-title: Declarative Management of Kubernetes Objects Using Configuration Files
+title: Declarative Management of PlaidCloud Objects Using Configuration Files
 content_type: task
 weight: 10
 ---

 <!-- overview -->
-Kubernetes objects can be created, updated, and deleted by storing multiple object configuration files in a directory and using `kubectl apply` to recursively create and update those objects as needed.
+PlaidCloud objects can be created, updated, and deleted by storing multiple object configuration files in a directory and using `kubectl apply` to recursively create and update those objects as needed.
 This method retains writes made to live objects without merging the changes